 Where to Spend a Little More

-A gym should feel inviting.
+- Ventilation and Lighting: A gym should feel inviting.
 Poor ventilation can make workouts uncomfortable, while bad lighting makes the space unappealing.
-Spend a bit extra on good fans or air conditioning and bright, energy-efficient lighting.
+Invest in proper insulation and/or air conditioning and bright, energy-efficient lighting.

-If you’re setting up a business, invest in things like logos, signage, and a good website to attract customers.
-This is one area where cutting corners can hurt your reputation.
+- Commercial Gym Branding: If you’re setting up a business, invest in things like logos, signage, and a good website to attract customers.
+Marketing your gym business is essential at the initial stages of your gym and will set the tone for your brand.

 Creative Cost-Saving Tips